-The Private Purpose Trust Fund is reported using the economic resources measurement focus and the accrual basis of accounting.
-The Agency Fund has no measurement focus, but utilizes the accrual basis of accounting for reporting assets and liabilities.
+The Private Purpose Trust Fund and Custodial Fund are reported using the economic resources measurement focus and the accrual basis of accounting.

 Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position/Fund Balance

 Cash, Cash Equivalents and Investments-The District's cash and cash equivalents consist of cash on hand, demand deposits, time deposits, and short-term, highly liquid investments with original maturities of three months or less from date of acquisition.
 New York State law governs the District's investment policies.
 Permissible investments include obligations of the U.S. Treasury and U.S. Government Agencies, repurchase agreements and obligations of New York State or its localities.
 Investments are stated at fair value in accordance with GASB.